-Chronic inflammation of the eyelids without mass and without significant pain, caused by dysfunctional meibomian gland or staph infection
+Chronic inflammation of the eyelids without mass and without significant pain, caused by a dysfunctional meibomian gland or staph infection

 - Associated with seborrhea and rosacea

 - Crusty eyelids in the AM

 - Chronic blepharitis that does not respond to treatment may require biopsy to exclude eyelid tumors that can simulate the condition

 Treat with warm compresses, irrigation, lid massage, and topical antibiotics for flare-ups